- Purpose and Introduction

 If a review of the available information leads the Administrative Panel to determine that pursuing an involuntary withdrawal is not appropriate at this time, the institution may still impose conditions or requirements under which the student is allowed to remain enrolled.

-A student may appeal the Administrative Panel’s determination to the Associate Provost for Student Development.
-All references to the Associate Provost for Student Development in this policy include their designee.
+A student may appeal the Administrative Panel’s determination to the Vice Provost for Student Affairs (herein refered to as "Vice Provost").
+All references to the Vice Provost in this policy include their designee.
 A student has three (3) business days to request this appeal in writing.
-The Associate Provost for Student Development (or designee) shall review all available information (i.e. all information considered by the Administrative Panel and any additional information subsequently made available by the student) and may seek additional information from the student.
-The decision of the Associate Provost for Student Development will be communicated to the student in writing.
-The decision of the Associate Provost for Student Development (or designee) is final.
+The Vice Provost shall review all available information (i.e. all information considered by the Administrative Panel and any additional information subsequently made available by the student) and may seek additional information from the student.
+The decision of the Vice Provost will be communicated to the student in writing.
+The decision of the Vice Provost is final.